Aupajo/middleman-search_engine_sitemap/README.md

                                  default_change_frequency: "monthly"
 ```

+### Specifying priority and change frequency for a page

-You can override the priority or change frequency on particular pages by using frontmatter:
+You can override the priority or change frequency for a particular page by using frontmatter:

 ```erb
 ---